 The 14th Global Conference

 Kyoto, Japan, was the site of the 14th Global Conference, held on October 17-19, 2013.
 Participants from 26 countries gathered to discuss the conference theme, “environmental taxation and green tax reform for a sustainable future.”
 The conference was hosted by Kyoto University’s Graduate School of Economics and Faculty of Economics.
-For more information, visit the conference website:
+See here for more information.

 The 13th Global Conference